electron/electron/docs/development/build-instructions-windows.md

 * 32bit [node.js](http://nodejs.org/download/)
 * [git](http://git-scm.com)

-The instructions below are executed under [cygwin](http://www.cygwin.com), but it's not a requirement, you can also build atom-shell under the Windows command prompt or other terminals.

 The building of atom-shell is done entirely with command-line scripts, so you can use any editor you like to develop atom-shell, but it also means you can not use Visual Studio for the development.
 Support of building with Visual